Maximum Number of Modes of Gaussian Mixtures: Many Modes

 The argument for the existence of a mode near $\mu_i$ is similar, but much simpler.
 Fix a compact neighborhood $Q$ of $\mu_i$ which avoids the hyperplanes $H_j$ for $j \neq i$.
-For small $\delta$, the $\Phi_j$ for $j \neq i$ are negligible along $Q$.
-So the value of the mixture $\Phi$ at $\mu_i$ will be bigger than the values along $\partial Q$, because this is true for $\Phi_i$. \end{proof}
+For small $\delta$, as in \eqref{eq:phiiother}, the $\Phi_j$ for $j \neq i$ become negligible along $Q$.
+Since the remaining $\Phi_i$ attains its maximum at $\mu_i$, the value of the mixture density $\Phi$ at $\mu_i$ will be larger than its values along $\partial Q$.
+Thus we obtain the existence of another $k$ modes for sufficiently small $\delta$. \end{proof}